edbzn/blog/content/blog/introducing-convoyr/index.md

 ## Authentication with Interceptors

-Let's start by a concrete example, if I want to authenticate HTTP requests in Angular I should Interceptors.
+Let's start by a concrete example, if I want to authenticate HTTP requests in Angular I should use Interceptors.
 Here is an example grabbed from internet :

 ```ts
 @Injectable()